Welcome to my colleagues from SCOLT 2016! You can find resources related to our feedback session at the following links:

 Infografías interesantes en español (Alfredo Vela)

-Information about my Middle and Upper School Spanish classroom
+Best practices and reflections about my Middle and Upper School Spanish classroom

 Ideas and resources for teaching Modern Foreign Languages

 Q&A about T.P.R.S., and second language acquisition & teaching.
 Translating research into useful classroom ideas.
 Clearing up myths and misperceptions about S.L.A.